|

 7 Amazing Advent Ideas to Try Right Now

 I grew up attending a variety of church denominations, none of which celebrated Advent.
 When I married my husband, I started attending a church that followed the church calendar and used liturgy more actively.
-At first, I was unaware of how this affected holidays and seasons, but after attending there seven years the difference has become quite marked in my mind.
+At first, I was unaware of how this affected holidays and seasons, but after attending there for seven years the difference has become quite marked in my mind.
 There are a few things I have come to really appreciate.
 No matter what denomination of church you attend, here are some things that I think you might love to fold into your life during this Christmas season.

 The idea of Advent is to create a sense of longing into your life.
 This is to mirror the Old Testament where the children of Israel longed for a Savior and reminds us of our own need for a Savior.
 I don’t necessarily use all of these ideas for our family, but am sharing ideas that family and friends use to make the season more special.
 You can pick and choose which would work best for your own family.